Can We Settle the Localization Debate With This?

 Parts content information on a Monroney Label

-If such a huge market with an array of automakers offering hundreds of products distributed across thousands of trims can be managed, why is it so difficult for us to monitor a handful of assemblers offering a very limited number of products which can be counted on finger tips?
-Assemblers’ claims of up to 70% localization is based on the number of parts requiring basic engineering such as rims, seats, lights, bumpers or includes the technical stuff such as engines, transmission, ECUs, airbag assembly etc?
+If such a huge market with an array of automakers offering hundreds of products distributed across thousands of trims can be managed, why is it so difficult for us to monitor a handful of assemblers offering a very limited number of products that can be counted on fingertips?
+Assemblers’ claims of up to 70% localization are based on the number of parts requiring basic engineering such as rims, seats, lights, and bumpers, or include the technical stuff such as engines, transmission, ECUs, airbag assembly, etc.

 Related: Vehicle Import Hits All-Time High in FY21